vinlok/vinlok.github.io/_posts/2015-12-01-git-basics.md

 $cat sample.txt
 From vinlok
 ```
 - Running git status on this repo will show that sample.txt has changed.
-At this point it is in modfied stage (remmber the three stages of git?)
+At this point it is in modified stage (remember the three stages of git?)
 ```
 $git status --short
 ?? sample.txt